adhering/midl-website/pages/call-for-challenges.md

 ## How to submit?

 Requests for organizing MIDL challenges can be submitted continuously and will be processed on a rolling basis.
 To submit your application, follow [this link](https://grand-challenge.org/challenges/requests/create/).
-Make sure to indicate that the _Affiliated event_ is MIDL, and make sure to include the _Structured challenge submission form_.
+Make sure to indicate that the _Affiliated event_ is MIDL, and make sure to include the [Structured challenge submission form](https://www.biomedical-challenges.org/files/Suppl_2_%20StructuredDescriptionOfAChallengeDesign.pdf) on the [Structured Chalenge Submission System site](https://www.biomedical-challenges.org/).

 ## What do you get from us?